 The shortcuts are stored as macros in the workbook.
 On opening the workbook, you may need to click on “Enable Content” or “Enable Macros” to make sure things run properly.

-Using the keyboard shortcuts
+Using the macro shortcuts

-F1F9 has designed additional shortcuts to increase a modeller’s productivity.
+F1F9 has designed additional macro shortcuts to increase a modeller’s productivity.
 You do not have to use them to build a financial model, but many of our training clients tell us that they find them extremely useful.
 For example: Ctrl + Shift + A will copy the contents of a selected cell across all remaining visible columns in the row of that selected cell.
 That’s useful if you are building a model with consistent formulas.

 Switch between the two workbooks using Ctrl + Tab (that’s a standard Excel shortcut).